datuchela/fizziks/README.md

 ## To do

-1. - [x] Set up WebSocket connection between the server and the client.
+1. - [x] Set up WebSocket connection between the server and the client
-2. - [x] Spawn an object on canvas and send it to other clients.
+2. - [x] Spawn an object on canvas and send it to other clients
-3. - [x] Implement gravity.
+3. - [x] Implement gravity
+4. - [x] Collision with walls/floor
+5. - [x] Collision detection between objects
+6. - [ ] Collision handling between objects